EqualPasta/blog/_posts/2017/2017-11-24-making-a-bluetooth-numpad-part-3-enclosure.markdown

 ![Key caps](/assets/2017/making-a-bluetooth-numpad-part-3/front2.JPG)
 ![Key caps](/assets/2017/making-a-bluetooth-numpad-part-3/finished-2.JPG)

+A short video of the device in action, can be found [here](https://www.youtube.com/watch?v=4i62P4UA_ms).

 ## Conclusion
 In conclusion, I would say the numpad is functional.
 It works.
 However, there are a lot of things that could have been improved.